chrismartinjazz/euchre/notes.md

 - [x] Fix bug where going alone means play only against own team mate!
 (Opposite of intended behaviour)
 - [x] Adjust display initialization to make it clearer
 - [x] Update ComputerPlayer AI and fine tune, add more card playing logic.
-- [ ] Refactor ComputerPlayer (and then HumanPlayer) so it is all at the same level of abstraction - add a ComputerPlayerTricks class
+- [x] Refactor ComputerPlayer (and then HumanPlayer) so it is all at the same level of abstraction - add a ComputerPlayerTricks class
+- [x] ComputerPlayer move THINKING_TIME out of tests.
-- [ ] Update all the tests to make them consistent in formatting, use of instance doubles
+- [x] Update all the tests to make them consistent in formatting, use of instance doubles
-- [ ] ComputerPlayer move THINKING_TIME to a class instance variable.
+  - [x] trick_spec.rb
+  - [x] computer_player_bidding_spec.rb
+  - [x] human_player_bidding_spec.rb
+  - [x] display_spec.rb
+- [ ] Adjust Card to be an object factory rather than handling jokers and bowers internally

 ## Classes